“Self-care is not selfish. You cannot serve from an empty vessel.”

 Gratitude and small victories can pull you out of a mental spiral before it even starts.

+Ready to join us?
+Sign-up for your 30 free YOU MATTER cards!
 Set realistic goals for yourself and don’t get discouraged if you get off track.
 Above all else, remember:

 Cheryl Rice, Founder